-How would your life change if you suddenly became too sick or hurt to work and could no longer earn an income?
-After all, you want to continue to support your family, keep savings intact, save for your children’s college education and prepare for retirement.
+How would your life change if you were suddenly too sick or hurt to work, and couldn’t earn an income?
+How would you support your family?
+What would happen to your savings?
+To your retirement plans?

-Although we may not want to think about it, insuring your income could be the most important thing you ever do.
+Nobody wants to think about it, but insuring your income could be the most important thing you ever do.
 Why?
-Because your ability to work and earn an income is the asset you rely on most.
+Because your ability to work and earn an income is by far your most valuable asset.